NEW

 Edit a YAML file

-DevOps are provided a YAML file template and instructions.
-They edit a handful of configuration values.
+We provide DevOps with YAML templates and instructions to get started.
+DevOps edit a handful of configuration values.

 app with sidecar